 Winston Churchill published his six-volume “The Second World War” between 1948 and 1953.

-Florian Wagner and Christian Methfessel invite anyone interested in joining the network to email them ( and ).
+Florian Wagner and Christian Methfessel invite anyone interested in joining the network to email them (email@example.com and firstname.lastname@example.org).